Spirituality and Religious Life

 Idunno Zen Buddhist Community

 The Idunno Zen Buddhist Community focuses on meditative practice and offers weekly instruction and lively discussion about the various Buddhist, Taoist, and Zen traditions.
 The purpose of Zen is to develop a clear, centered, and ultimately enlightened mind, which leads to the cultivation of wisdom and compassion toward all living beings.
-One does not have to identify as a Buddhist to practice Zen meditation, and everyone is welcome regardless of their individual beliefs.
+One does not have to identify as a Buddhist to practice Zen meditation; everyone is welcome regardless of their beliefs.

 Learn more about the Idunno Zen Buddhist Community